navdeepkaushish/S_Zebrafish_Head_Operculum_UNet_Segmentation/README.md

 **Modified UNet for Zebrafish head and operculum segmentation**

 **_Description_**
-- Data folder contains the test images
+- Test Images folder contains the test images, you may use
 - Models folder contains the trained models directly used for testing
-- Model architecture is defined in _unet_modified.py_
+- Model architecture is defined in unet_modified.py in src folder
-- Main file is _run.py_
+- Main file is run.py in src folder
-- All the supporting functions are written in _utils.py_
+- All the supporting functions are written in src/utils.py
-- Custom _loss functions_ used in the models are written in _loss_functions.py_ for **compiling the model**
+- Custom _loss functions_ used in the models are written in src/loss_functions.py for **compiling the model**
 - Code is compatible with the open-source tool Cytomine ULiège R&D version (https://uliege.cytomine.org)

 **_Reference_**